superhail/story_of_the_chang/README.md

 # story_of_the_chang
-The moon is destroyed, and thus goes HIM.
+The moon is destroyed, and gone are our milky days.